bbtufty/romsearch/docs/configs/config.rst

                                         #           include e.g. just games and applications, set to
                                         #           ['games', 'applications'].
 Defaults to 'all_but_games', which will
                                         #           remove everything except games

+    rompatcher:                         # ROMPatcher specific options
+      xdelta_path: [path_to_xdelta]     # OPTIONAL.
+This is where xdelta is located on your filesystem

     discord:                            # OPTIONAL.
 If defined, supply a webhook URL so that ROMSearch can post Discord
       webhook_url: [webhook_url]        #           notifications